petru/cakewalk/docs/logging.md

 This filter will replace the password in all log messages (except for exceptions).
 It could further discriminate by looking at `event` and only modify outgoing IRC messages.
-It could also use the {Cinch::Message} class to parse the message and only operate on the actual message component, not channel names and similar.
+It could also use the {Cakewalk::Message} class to parse the message and only operate on the actual message component, not channel names and similar.
 How fancy your filtering needs to be depends on you.